mitch-b/course-in-a-box/modules/netweaver gateway/_posts/2000-01-05-generating-model-definition.markdown

 1. Click the Red/White Generate Wheel in the toolbar.
 1. Assign a Technical Service Name. **This will be what your service is reachable at via HTTP.**

+> This step requires a Developer key in your SAP system.
+If you do not have this, you cannot continue.

 ![sap_15_generate_runtime_objects.PNG]({{site.baseurl}}/img/sap_15_generate_runtime_objects.PNG)

 We are now ready to register our service!